pablodecm/phd_thesis/src/105_chapter_5.md

 typologies in the parameter space.
-The details of the clustering methodology are detailed in [@Carvalho:2015ttv], but they amount to the construction of a distance between the main kinematic distributions at generator level of each pair of EFT.
+The details of the clustering methodology are detailed in [@Carvalho:2015ttv], but they amount to the construction of a distance between the main kinematic distributions at generator level of each pair of EFT points.
 The parameters corresponding to each of the benchmarks, as well as those corresponding to the SM model and the case where Higgs boson self coupling is zero, are included in \autoref{table:benchmarks}.